Skip to content

 Posted on by Karen Cioffi

 I read a very interesting paper, Innate Talent: Myth or Reality? by Lynn Helding.
-It delved into whether you can truly succeed, become extraordinary in your field without innate talent.
+It delved into whether you can truly succeed and become extraordinary in your field without innate talent.

 Do some writers have an innate ability (talent) to create amazing and memorable stories?